 The cat’s pupils dilate to approximately 80% of the visible portion of the eye, compared to that of the human which dilates to 30%.

-Why should you never stare into a cat’s eyes?
+Why should you not stare into a cat’s eyes?

 Staring is a sign of aggression and intimidation to cats, if you have ever watched two cats fighting, you may have seen both cats staring into each other’s eyes.
 People who don’t like cats will avoid eye contact, which is seen as non-threatening to cats, which is why they will often seek out the one person who doesn’t like them.